 Bring to the boil.

-Add the milk and vermicelli, give it a good stir and allow to the mixture to come to the boil.
+Add the milk and vermicelli, give it a good stir and allow the mixture to come to a boil.

 Add the elatchi powder and sugar, stir to mix.